-This web page provides growers, registrants and other interested parties with information on the programs EPA is implementing to ensure safe pesticide tools are available, particularly for those involved in the minor uses of pesticides.
+This web page provides growers, pesticide manufacturers (registrants) and other interested parties with information about EPA programs designed to ensure safe pesticide tools are available, particularly for those interested in pesticides for the minor uses.
 A major part of this effort involves the partnerships with other organizations and stakeholders.

 On this page:

 - International MRLs

 - NAFTA Minor Use Joint Reviews

 - Exclusive Use Periods